As we have seen, pairs provide a primitive “glue” that we can use to

 This is applied successively until we reach the base case:

-ing down a list, as in the procedure append
+list while cdring down a list, as in the procedure append, which

 takes two lists as arguments and combines their elements to make a new list: